cosmos/cosmos-sdk/docs/interfaces/cli.md

 ### Transaction Commands

-Application [transactions](#./transactions.md) are objects that trigger state changes.
+[Transactions](#./transactions.md) are objects wrapping messages that trigger state changes within modules.
 To enable the creation of transactions using the CLI interface, `TxCmd` should add the following commands:

-* **Sign** command from the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/67f6b021180c7ef0bcf25b6597a629aca27766b8/docs/spec/auth) module, which signs messages in a transaction.
+* **Sign** command from the [`auth`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/auth) module, which signs messages in a transaction.
 To enable multisig, it should also add the `auth` module MultiSign command.
 Since every transaction requires some sort of signature in order to be valid, this command is necessary for every application.
 * **Broadcast** command from the SDK client tools, which broadcasts transactions.
-* **Send** command from the [`bank`](https://github.com/cosmos/cosmos-sdk/tree/67f6b021180c7ef0bcf25b6597a629aca27766b8/docs/spec/bank) module, which is a transaction that allows accounts to send coins to one another, including gas and fees for transactions.
+* **Send** command from the [`bank`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/bank) module, which is a transaction that allows accounts to send coins to one another, including gas and fees for transactions.
-* Any application-specific transaction commands defined by the application developer.
 * All commands in each module the application is dependent on, retrieved by calling `GetTxCmd()` on all the modules or using the Module Manager's `AddTxCommands()` function.

 ### Query Commands

-Application queries are objects that allow users to retrieve information about the application's state.
+[**Queries**](../building-modules/messages-and-queries.md#queries) are objects that allow users to retrieve information about the application's state.
 To enable basic queries, `QueryCmd` should add the following commands:

 * **QueryTx** and/or other transaction query commands from the `auth` module which allow the user to search for a transaction by inputting its hash, a list of tags, or a block height.
 These various queries allow users to see if transactions have been included in a block.
 * **Account** command from the `auth` module, which displays the state (e.g. account balance) of an account given an address.
 * **Validator** command from the SDK rpc client tools, which displays the validator set of a given height.
 * **Block** command from the SDK rpc client tools, which displays the block data for a given height.
-* Any application-specific query commands defined by the application developer.
 * All commands in each module the application is dependent on, retrieved by calling `GetQueryCmd()` on all the modules or using the Module Manager's `AddQueryCommands()` function.

 ## Flags